railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. tip:: Periodical Inventory

     You are usually legally required to do a stock check of all your products at least once a year.
-    As well as doing a complete annual stock check, Open ERP also supports the method of periodical inventory.
+    As well as doing a complete annual stock check, OpenERP also supports the method of periodical inventory.

     That means you can check the stock levels of a proportion of your products every so often.